Babe Ruth: Retirement

 Ruth got along well with everyone except team captain Leo Durocher, who was hired as Grimes' replacement at season's end.
 Ruth then left his job as a first base coach and would never again work in any capacity in the game of baseball.

 On July 4, 1939, Ruth spoke on Lou Gehrig Appreciation Day at Yankee Stadium as members of the 1927 Yankees and a sellout crowd turned out to honor the first baseman, who was forced into premature retirement by ALS, which would kill him two years later.
 The next week, Ruth went to Cooperstown, New York, for the formal opening of the Baseball Hall of Fame.
 Three years earlier, he was one of the first five players elected to the hall.
 As radio broadcasts of baseball games became popular, Ruth sought a job in that field, arguing that his celebrity and knowledge of baseball would assure large audiences, but he received no offers.
 During World War II, he made many personal appearances to advance the war effort, including his last appearance as a player at Yankee Stadium, in a 1943 exhibition for the Army-Navy Relief Fund.
 He hit a long fly ball off Walter Johnson; the blast left the field, curving foul, but Ruth circled the bases anyway.
 In 1946, he made a final effort to gain a job in baseball when he contacted new Yankees boss MacPhail, but he was sent a rejection letter.
-In 1999, Ruth's granddaughter, Linda Tosetti, and his stepdaughter, Julia Ruth Stevens, said that Babe's inability to land a managerial role with the Yankees caused him to feel hurt and slump into a severe depression.
+In 1999, Ruth's granddaughter, Linda Tosetti, and his daughter, Julia Ruth Stevens, said that Babe's inability to land a managerial role with the Yankees caused him to feel hurt and slump into a severe depression.

 Ruth started playing golf when he was 20 and continued playing the game throughout his life.
 His appearance at many New York courses drew spectators and headlines.
 Rye Golf Club was among the courses he played with teammate Lyn Lary in June 1933.
 With birdies on 3 holes, Ruth posted the best score.
 In retirement, he became one of the first celebrity golfers participating in charity tournaments, including one where he was pitted against Ty Cobb.